TAA Administrative Council

 E. Frank Bluestein is the 1996-1997 Disney National Performing Arts Teacher of the Year and the 1994 Tennessee Teacher of the Year.
 USA Today named Bluestein as one of the top forty teachers in the United States in 1998.
-Until his retirement last year, he served as chairman of the Germantown High School Fine Arts Department and as executive producer for the school’s three-million-dollar, Emmy Award-winning television studio.
+Up until his recent retirement, he served as chairman of the Germantown High School Fine Arts Department and as executive producer for the school’s three-million-dollar, Emmy Award winning television studio.
 Bluestein is a past winner of the American Theatre Association’s John C. Barner Award and has served as an arts advisory panelist for numerous organizations, including the National Endowment for the Arts and the Tennessee Arts Commission.
 He spent several years as director of shows at Opryland, USA, and most recently wrote and directed the national touring production of Beale Street Saturday Night starring blues legend Joyce Cobb.
 In 2013, Bluestein was inducted into the Educational Theatre Association’s Hall of Fame in Minneapolis.

-Connie Marley currently teaches at Freedom Middle School in Franklin, having formerly taught in Georgia, Texas, and the Metropolitan Nashville Public Schools.
-Her choirs at Freedom have consistently won superior ratings at local and state choral festivals.
-Her students are well represented each year in various honor choirs at the local, regional, and national levels.
-She is a past president of the Middle Tennessee Vocal Association and has served the organization in several other capacities.
-Marley is an active member of the Tennessee Music Educators Association, the National Association for Music Education and the American Choral Directors Association.
-She also sings with the Nashville Chamber Singers.
+Connie Marley is retired after teaching twenty years at Freedom Middle School in Franklin, Tennessee.
+During her successful tenure at the school, her choirs consistently won superior ratings at local and state choral festivals.
+Each year, her students were well represented in honor choirs at the local, regional, and national levels as well.
+Prior to her time in Franklin, Marley held teaching positions in Georgia, Texas and the Metropolitan Nashville Public Schools.
+Marley is also a past president of the Middle Tennessee Vocal Association and has served the organization in several other capacities.
+Currently, she is an active member of the American Choral Directors Association.

 Visual Art Director